 Auto - Depress and hold the accessory key for 2 seconds.
-The coolant pump will now turn on and off when the spindle turns on and off.
+The coolant pump will now turn on and off based on the machine movement: on while the machine moves, off while the machine is at rest.
 This is probably the most useful setting for most of your machining with coolant.